Warner Bros. Discovery Global Experiences: Warner Bros. Consumer Products

 Beginning in 1984, as Warner Bros.
 Consumer Products was created by Dan Romanelli to license the rights of the Warner Bros. library to other companies to make merchandise.
 When the 1989 Tim Burton Batman film was in production, WBCP became increasingly relevant.
 The merchandising campaign was the largest one in history to promote a feature film.
 Through Warner Bros.
 Consumer Products licensing the rights to Batman, the studio made over $500 million through the merchandise alone.

 In 1998, when Warner Bros. sold their 49% stake in Six Flags, Warner Bros.
 Consumer Products, Inc. began licensing the characters of Warner Bros. such as Bugs Bunny, Daffy Duck, Batman and Superman for use in the parks.

 Under Romanelli, Consumer Products oversaw the licensing of Warner Bros. properties, and Warner Bros.
 Studio Stores.
 Under Mr. Romanelli's guidance, Warner Bros.
 Consumer Products had grown from a small licensing enterprise to a multi-business powerhouse that included Warner Bros.
 Worldwide Licensing, Inc., Warner Bros.
 Studio Stores, Inc., wbstore.com, Worldwide Publishing, Warner Bros.
 Interactive Entertainment, Inc., Kids' WB!
 Music, Warner Bros.
 Toys and the recently announced Live Events department.

 Romanelli announced he was stepping down June 20, 2006.
 Brad Globe who joined Consumer Products in February 2005 as the Executive Vice President was appointed to replace him.

 Brad Globe, who was made President in 2006, announced August 28, 2015, that he would be stepping down.
 Diane Nelson, President of DC Entertainment, took over in interim.
 In January 2016, it was announced by Nelson that Pam Lifford, would be the new President of Warner Bros.
 Consumer Products, replacing Globe.

 On March 16, 2016, it was announced by Lifford, that Disney veteran Soo Koo who was the North American Vice President of Creative for Fashion and Home at Disney Consumer Products and Disney Stores, was joining as the new CCO for Warner Bros.
 Consumer Products.

-In April 2022, following the merger of parent company WarnerMedia and Discovery, Inc., Discovery Consumer Products (founded on April 6, 2018) merged/folded into Warner Bros.
-Consumer Products to form Warner Bros.
-Discovery Global Consumer Products.

 Warner Bros.
-Discovery Global Themed Entertainment
+Themed Entertainment

 The themed entertainment branch of Warner Bros. began in the early 1970s with the development of their first theme park Warner Bros.
 Jungle Habitat.
 The park opened to the public July 19, 1972.
 Located in West Milford, New Jersey, the 1,000-acre park was a wildlife preserve and drive through safari park.
 Under the leadership of President Rafael De La Sierra, the park saw over 500,000 guests in its first year.

 Although initially successful, the park failed to attract repeat visitors.
 In 1975 Warner Bros. proposed a $20 million expansion to the park.
 The city was divided on the expansion fearful that it would cause further congestion on the roadways.
 On November 2, 1976, the town narrowly voted against the park expansion.
 Following the vote Warner Bros. announced the closure of the park, and that they would sell off the land.